Is ageism undermining your job search? Here's how to "age-proof" your efforts

-In a YouGov poll of more than 1,100 employees over the age of 50 commissioned by the Centre for Ageing Better, 14 per cent of those surveyed believe they have been turned down for a job due to their age, and nearly one in five (18 per cent) have chosen not to disclose their age in job applications, or at least considered doing so.
-In addition, nearly half (46 per cent) think their age would put them at a disadvantage when competing with younger employees for work.
+In a YouGov poll of more than 1,100 employees over the age of 50, commissioned by the Centre for Ageing Better, 14% of those surveyed believe that they've been turned down for a job due to their age and nearly one in five (18%) have chosen not to disclose their age in job applications - or at least considered doing so.
+In addition, nearly half (46%) think that their age would put them at a disadvantage when competing with younger employees for work.

 Whilst provisions in the Equality Act 2010 make it illegal to discriminate against a candidate based on their age, the reality is that ageism in the workplace is rife in the UK.
-Although I can't offer a magic solution to change the population's negative attitudes towards ageing, I can offer some tips to help you 'age-proof' your CV and remain competitive in today's jobs market.
+Although there's no magic solution to change the population's negative attitudes towards ageing, we have some tips to help you to "age-proof" your CV and remain competitive in today's jobs market.

 Job seekers and especially older workers can avoid age discrimination when applying for a job by following these professional CV tips.

 Signs your CV is making you look old

 It used to be a staple, right up there with your name.
 However, putting your age or date of birth on your CV implies that you're behind the times.
 Plus, nothing opens you up to age discrimination like unnecessarily putting your age out in the open.

 It's not just spelling out the number in black and white that can give the game away.
 When listing your education history on your CV, don't include precise dates of schooling or graduation, as these can easily hint at age.
 You should also take a close look at the specifics of your listed qualifications ‒ a reference to O-Levels rather than GCSEs is a giveaway.
 Dodge the issue altogether by simply including the subject and grade achieved.

 In some countries, it's expected that you include a photo on your CV but, in the UK, it's frowned upon.
 If you are an older worker, adding a headshot ‒ however beaming ‒ will open you up to discrimination.